Mohammed Y. Al Qahtani is Saudi Aramco’s senior vice president of Downstream, where he has served since September 13, 2020.

-Mohammed is also the co-lead chairman of the Saudi Aramco-King Abdullah University of Science & Technology Partnership Committee and the King Fahd University of Petroleum & Minerals Oversight Board.
+Mohammed is the co-lead chairman of the King Fahd University of Petroleum & Minerals Oversight Board.
 In addition, he is a member of the Board of Advisors for the Bilateral U.S.-Arab Chamber of Commerce.
-Other Boards on which he has served include the Saudi Council of Engineers, the Arabian Geophysical & Surveying Company Ltd., and the International Society of Petroleum Engineers.
+Other boards on which he has served include the Saudi Council of Engineers, the Arabian Geophysical & Surveying Company Ltd., and the International Society of Petroleum Engineers.

 Mohammed earned a Bachelor of Science degree in petroleum engineering from King Fahad University of Petroleum & Minerals in 1988, followed by a master’s degree and doctorate in the same field from the University of Southern California in 1992 and 1996, respectively.
 He has taken part in several leadership and management training programs, including the IMD Leadership Program in Lausanne, Switzerland; the Saudi Aramco Management Development Seminar in Washington, D.C.; the Oil Economies Seminar in London; the Career Development and Training program in Bahrain; and the Oxford Energy Seminar in London.